erniesg/raggaeton/README.md

 Once the main framework has been decided, my scaffold was to break the project into a few major modules which will encapsulate all relevant logic within, the `raggaeton/backend/src/api/endpoints` folder contains the below core RAG logic:
 * `ingest.py` for ingesting source documents with metadata and persistence locally
 * `index.py` is responsible for index creation for documents for efficient retrieval
-* `chat.py`makes use of `agent.py` with `tools.py` to initialise our desired agent behaviour and instantiates a FastAPI app
+* `chat.py`makes use of `agent.py` with `tools.py` to initialise our desired ReActagent behaviour with tools and instantiates a FastAPI app <--- This is the one we're going with
+* `create_chat.py`is an implementation of a straightforward `chat_engine `setup with various embedding models

 Other supporting modules include:
 * `raggaeton/backend/scripts` folder contains the modal scripts ran to deploy this with scalable serverless resources such as downloading documents and preprocessing the HTML into markdown for easier LLM consumption